 Even if your development seems to be permitted by these rules, it's still important to contact the council’s Development Control team to check that the building or land has not had its permitted development rights removed or limited for some reason.
 In some cases, there will be special conditions attached to previous development that can restrict these rights.

-Brighton & Hove also has Article 4 directions which limit the scope of permitted development rights in 37 areas of the city.
+Brighton & Hove also has Article 4 directions which limit the scope of permitted development rights in these areas of the city.

 Listed buildings and conservation areas

 Some of Brighton & Hove’s older properties are protected from development because of their special architectural or historical interest.
 Also, parts of the city are designated conservation areas because of their special character and appearance.

 Tighter planning controls, including for demolition or partial demolition, apply to both listed buildings and properties in conservation areas.
 This includes internal works to Listed Buildings.

 To find out if your property is protected, check our Listed Buildings and Conservation Areas pages.
 See also our Policies and Guidance on Listed Buildings and demolition in Conservation Areas.